Orange Mud Adventure Project Update #5 - Orange Mud, LLC

 Grand Canyon Recap

 This is just a little recap of a Rim to Rim run I did a couple weeks ago.
-I did it for the same reason I’m doing this Badwater Project: the love of a challenge, I’m always seeking new and vibrant experiences, and a very high tolerance for pain and suffering.
+I did it for the same reason I’m doing my adventure project: the love of a challenge, I’m always seeking new and vibrant experiences, and a very high tolerance for pain and suffering.
 This trip was just South Rim to North Rim, I wanted to do the full version - Rim to Rim to Rim, but my partner wasn’t down for that big of a bite (yet).
 I wanted company on my first experience below the rim so we compromised and just did one direction.

 We started running at 4:20 am, after a stunning sunset the night prior.
 The temps were forecast to be in the 90’s during the day, so we were trying to move as many miles as we could early on before that sun hit us like a big, hot brick that we all know and love.
 Like I mentioned, I’ve never been below the rim, so every step was a wonder for me.
 Bright Angel trail was largely empty that early on a Sunday, except for backpackers coming up, and they already looked beat down, carrying all that backpacking weight.
 I almost felt bad for only wearing running shorts, Orange Mud Running Performance ¼ zip for warmth and the Adventure Pack for carrying my calories, camera, cookies and a little extra crap.